MariaTsantaki/FASMA-synthesis/README.md

 MOOGv:        2019
 ```

-3) If save = True, the output synthetic spectrum is saved in the folder results.
+3) If save is True, the output synthetic spectrum is saved in the folder `results`.
 The output is saved in a .spec format and is read with the astropy.io fits module.

 ```yaml
 save:         False
 ```

-4) If any of these options is set to True, then they are fixed in the minimization process.
+4) If any of these options is set to True, then they are fixed during the minimization process.
 ```yaml
 teff:         False
 logg:         False